Texas, the go-it-alone state, is rattled by the failure to keep the lights on

 More severe heat waves, intense flooding and other parts of the changing climate are expected to test the mettle of electricity generation across the country.
 Some climate scientists even say rapid changes in the Arctic may lead to more harsh winter storms like this one, leading some to ask whether power plants in places like Texas need to better prepare for ice and snow.

-“That's exactly the right question and there's no single answer to that,” said Jesse Jenkins, an assistant professor and energy systems engineer at Princeton.
+“That’s exactly the right question and there’s no single answer to that,” said Jesse Jenkins, an assistant professor and energy systems engineer at Princeton University.

 Rick Perry says Texans would accept even longer power outages ‘to keep the federal government out of their business’